-Incoming Undergraduate students have 24/7 access to our large Undergraduate studio space on the second floor of the Daniels building.
-Additionally, specific studio spaces are available for visual studies course work in the Borden buildings.
+Incoming Undergraduate students will be assigned studio space within shared studio rooms.
 The studio spaces require a FOB key to access the studio spaces.

 Do not prop studio doors open or allow strangers to enter into the studio space when opening the door with a FOB.
 If you are having issues accessing the studio spaces with your FOB, update your key at one of the hotspot readers throughout the building, or visit the Office of the Registrar and Student Services.
-Anyone in the studio space or building who should not be there (particularly after hours) or any vandalism or stolen items should be reported to Campus Police by calling 416-978-2222, and to the Office of the Registrar and Student Services in person, by calling 416-946-3897 during operational hours, or emailing registrar@ daniels.utoronto.ca immediately.
+Anyone in the studio space or building who should not be there (particularly after hours) or any vandalism or stolen items should be reported to Campus Police by calling 416-978-2222, and to the Office of the Registrar and Student Services in person, by calling 416-946-3897 during operational hours, or emailing registrar@daniels.utoronto.ca immediately.